ccani007/tidyDisasters/cran-comments.md

 **R CMD check results:** 0 ERRORs, 0 WARNINGs, and 0 NOTEs.

 Comments: We use GitHub Actions for continuous integration.
-This package builds cleanly on ubuntu R devel, R release, and R old release; this also builds on windows and macOS R release.
+This package builds cleanly on ubuntu R devel, R release, and R old release; this also builds cleanly on windows and macOS R release.